-The following information is included with this ACL:
+The following eight attachments are included with this ACL:

-• Definitions (Attachment 1)
+Definitions (Attachment 1)

 Definitions of specific terms to assist in the completion of both the questions in the E2Lite survey tool and the data elements in the comma separated values (CSV) file that is produced using the E2L Automated (E2LA) tool.
 These definitions are consistent with TANF data reporting requirements.